 The group of young ladies giggled as they walked past both Johnny and Lillian and entered the general store.

-He turned to see the deep and unforgiving frown upon Lillian’s face directly after that, but he did not understand why she would be so out of sorts.
+He turned to see the deep and unforgiving scowl upon Lillian’s face directly after that, but he did not understand why she would be so out of sorts.

 “Is somethin’ wrong?” he asked.

 “It does not do well to wear your jealousy like a bonnet, young lady,” said Missionary Malach.